Constructive quasi-uniform sequences over triangles: Preliminaries

 \begin{definition}[Voronoi diagram] Let $\Omega\subset \bbR^2$ be a planar compact domain, and let $P=(\bsx_i)_{1\le i\le n}$ be a set of $n$ points in $\Omega$.
 The Voronoi cell corresponding to the point $\bsx_i$ is defined as

 \end{definition}

-\begin{remark} Here, the point $\bsx_i$ is called the \emph{site} of the cell $\Vor(\bsx_i; \Omega)$.
-For $i\neq j$, the intersection of neighboring cells, $\Vor(\bsx_i; \Omega)\cap \Vor(\bsx_j; \Omega)$, forms a \emph{Voronoi edge}, on which $d(\bsx_i,\bsy)=d(\bsx_j,\bsy)$, i.e., the points are equidistant from the two sites and the edge is the bisector of the segment connecting them.
+\begin{remark} Here, the point $\bsx_i$ is called the \emph{site} of the cell $\Vor(\bsx_i; P,\Omega)$.
+For $i\neq j$, the intersection of neighboring cells, $\Vor(\bsx_i; P,\Omega)\cap \Vor(\bsx_j; P,\Omega)$, forms a \emph{Voronoi edge}, on which $d(\bsx_i,\bsy)=d(\bsx_j,\bsy)$, i.e., the points are equidistant from the two sites and the edge is contained in the bisector of the segment connecting them.
 Moreover, a point $\bsy$ is called a \emph{Voronoi vertex} if it lies at the intersection of at least three Voronoi edges.
-Such vertices are precisely the candidates for the centers of largest empty disks if $\Omega=\triangle ABC$.
+Such vertices are precisely the interior candidates for the centers of the largest empty disks if $\Omega=T=\triangle ABC$; boundary candidates are treated separately in Lemma~2.8.
 Note that the union of the Voronoi cells covers the entire domain $\Omega$. \end{remark}

 \begin{remark} Again, our interest in this paper is in the case $\Omega = \triangle ABC$.
 In this setting, we define the points where the Voronoi edges meet the sides of the triangle as \emph{intersections}, and we call the union of all Voronoi edges together with the edges of the triangle itself the skeleton,